Forming LLCs & Estate Planning

-Rick is the author and creator of 22 websites and two books.
+Rick is the author and creator of many websites and two books.
 Rick’s first book is the “LLC Operations Manual,” a 170+ page that explains legal and practical issues that arise in the operation of a limited liability company.
-Members of LLCs formed by Richard get a hard copy of the book and free access to the eBook for one year, but others must subscribe for a monthly ($47/month) or annual ($97/year) subscription.
 Rick’s second book is “Family Asset Protection, which people say is a great way to learn about Wills, Trusts and estate planning.
 This free book is full of helpful illustrations.
 Its purpose is to teach people how to protect their most valuable asset – their loved ones – from their death or incapacity.

 Martindale Hubbell Rating: